 How can we have water supply problems in the lush Ozarks?
 It’s hard to understand intuitively given the abundance of lakes, rivers and streams in our region.
-But our sources of water supply for use by communities, farmers, businesses and industries are very limited as compared to all the water we see out our car window when we drive around.
+But our sources of water supply for use by communities, farmers, businesses and industries are limited as compared to all the water we see out our car window when we drive around.

 - Population densities in cities -As cities and towns grow, water demand increases in a concentrated area – especially for municipalities with industries that use high volumes of water.
 Ground water supplies are stressed when they are more heavily used.
 As demand increases the water table is lowered, making water less accessible and more expensive to pump to the surface.
-Surface water sources are flow limited and can also become stressed if over-used rather than sustainably used.
+Surface water sources are flow limited and also become stressed if over-used rather than sustainably used.

-Tri-State Leading the Way
+Tri-State Water Leading the Way

 Tri-State Water Resource Coalition, and its sister organization the Southwest Missouri Joint Municipal Water Utility Commission, was founded by community volunteers out of concern that our current water supplies will not be adequate to meet future needs, especially during times of drought.
 Led by a dedicated group of leaders from communities and utilities in southwest Missouri, Tri-State Water has analyzed the water supply challenges facing the region and is working to implement potential solutions.